Blackbandit1804/AltV-JS-Boilerplate/README.md

 To continue using types in new files add the following at the top of your file:

+# Runtime Dependencies (Crash on connect)
 ---
-This repository uses the BETA BRANCH.
+## Client: This repository uses the BETA BRANCH.
 In your altv.cfg where your altv.exe is set your client branch to 'beta'.
 ```
 branch: 'beta'
 ```

-Ensure you download the latest node-module and server.exe from the official alt:v discord.
+## Server: Ensure you download the latest node-module and server.exe from the official alt:v discord.

 ---
 **Server**